 3. Race car flash card game

-Once you have introduced several words to your child, write each word on an index card (or use the free printable flash cards I used from Teachers Pay Teachers).
+Once you have introduced several words to your child, write each word on an index card (or use my free printable flash cards).
 I do 10 words at a time with Little Man.
 Flip the 10 cards upside down on a table (or floor) and let your child choose one to flip over and try to read.

 When I first did this activity with Little Man, he was getting really distracted by a Hot Wheels car that happened to be sitting on the table.
 I always try to make our learning activities fun, so I decided to use the car to my advantage.
 I invited Little Man drive the car along the card as he sounded out the letters.
 We would drive faster and faster until he got the whole word and he would “race” the car by the word super fast as he would say it.
 I was amazed that by adding a simple little car to the activity, he enjoyed it so much more.
 WIN!